 ICE must provide assistance to detained individuals who need help understanding English.
 Written materials and forms are generally translated into Spanish.

-Law enforcement agencies must offer telephonic or in-person interpreters for people who have limited English speaking skills.
+Law enforcement agencies must offer telephone or in-person interpreters for people who need it.

 Public schools have language support services for students who primarily speak a language other than English.
 This includes face-to-face interpretation or over-the-phone interpretation in multiple languages, including American Sign Language.
-School materials are also translated into multiple languages for students.
+School materials are also translated into multiple languages.

 - Reach out to a trusted family member or friend for support.